ashleyRoesler/ArenaFight/README.md

 # Arena Fight!

-This is my solution for the programming test provided by Reim Entertainment.
+This is a small practice project I made to learn how to create an MLAPI multiplayer game in Unity.
 It is a 3-player, local multiplayer game.
 Each player controls one fighter in the arena, and last one standing wins!
 (More information about controls can be found in the game's main menu.)

 **About Building for Local Networks:**